 To assure that your Christmas cards arrive in time for Christmas, send them early.
 This means placing your cards in the mail in early December.
-The holiday rush at the US post office starts around December 15th.
+The holiday rush at the US post office starts around December 15th (though in 2021 we’d expect it to start slowing down earlier than is typical).
 This slows the usual 5-7 day delivery time down quite a bit.
-And this year it may be even slower given the new restrictions and cuts at the post office.
+And this year it may be even slower given the already delayed shipping environment.
 Take the slower delivery time and add the fact that the post office doesn’t deliver on December 24th, 25th or 31st (postal workers have families too!) and you’ve got all the reason to send your holiday cards early.

 So, when should you send Christmas cards then?

 Sending your cards before the second week of December will give your Christmas cards an almost sure thing of arriving prior to Christmas.
 If you place your cards in the mail after December 15th the chances of your cards getting lost or delayed en route get higher.
 If you do happen to send your cards days away from Christmas, just keep in mind it might take them longer to arrive.
 This may not be such a bad thing since most people really enjoy getting to open more holiday cards even after December has come and gone.
 New Years cards are also a good alternative if you’ve already fallen behind.